Expository Text Generation: Imitate, Retrieve, Paraphrase: Method

 \subsection{Training}

 The Imitator, Retriever, and Paraphraser modules are trained independently to tackle expository text generation.
 We will now describe how we modify an expository text generation training set to train each of these components.
-The training set contains pairs of factual corpora (input) and expository documents (output), i.e. ($\mathcal{C}$, $\mathcal{D}$).
-The Imitator and Retriever are trained without modifying the training set, solely leveraging the expository documents.
+The training set contains triples of titles (input), factual corpora (input), and expository texts (output), i.e., ($t$, $\mathcal{C}$, $\mathcal{D}$).
+The Imitator and Retriever are trained without modifying the training set, solely leveraging the expository texts.
 The Imitator performs causal language modeling with GPT-2 on each document $\mathcal{D}$, while the Retriever uses DistilBERT to classify the position of every sentence comprising each document $\mathcal{D}$.

 To train the Paraphraser, we require triplets of stylistic content plans $y_i$, sets of factual sentences $x$, and reworded sentences $z$.
 For a given triplet, we can obtain the reworded sentence $z$ by selecting any of the sentences found in an expository document $\mathcal{D}$.
 Working backwards, we represent the stylistic content plan $y_{i}$ as a sentence from a different expository document that has high similarity to $z$, where similarity is calculated with Eq. \ref{eq:retriever}.
 We obtain $x$ in a similar manner, using $z$ to retrieve the top-$k$ factual sentences $x \subseteq \mathcal{C}$, also according to Eq. \ref{eq:retriever}.
 By using $z$ instead of $y_i$ to retrieve $x$, we can be more confident that $x$ will contain the information needed to reconstruct $z$, reducing the need for the Paraphraser to hallucinate during training.